HRItdy/VLA_Replication/README.md

 ## RDT-1b
 1. Define the dataset according to instructions in the original repo (the control frequence is 10Hz according to the data collection code in DP).

 2. Refer to `configs/state_vec.py` to get the index of the state vector where different dimensions should be placed.
 RDT-1b provides an unified state vector.
 Our own dataset should be put the fixed position in this state vector (refer to the code in the remote server.)
+Define the mapping relationships in `RoboticsDiffusionTransformer/data/hdf5_vla_dataset.py`.
 ## $\pi_0$
 (https://github.com/Physical-Intelligence/openpi)